-Current blog posts in the Kafka Streams series:
+Current blog posts in the Streams API in Kafka series:

-- Secure Stream Processing with Kafka Streams (this post)
+- Secure Stream Processing with the Streams API in Kafka (this post)

-In this post we describe the security features of Kafka Streams.
+In this post we describe the security features of the Streams API in Kafka.
 Many use cases and applications — whether it is in the area of stream processing or elsewhere — have tight internal and/or external security requirements.
 Industries where such requirements are common include finance and healthcare in the private sector but also include governmental services.
 Legal compliance, for example, may require you to implement certain security measures such as encrypting data-in-transit when you are working on sensitive data such as personally identifiable information.
 You may also be required to enforce authentication and authorization to limit access to data to only a subset of employees or personnel to adhere to information security policies such as Need-to-know.

 The question we want to answer in this blog post is:

 - Question (secure stream processing): If you are working in sensitive and regulated environments, what are your security options with regards to stream processing, notably when you are using a.
 Apache Kafka as the foundation of your data infrastructure and b. the Streams API as the means to process the data in Apache Kafka?

 Let’s start with a quick answer to this question:

 - Answer (secure stream processing): Apache Kafka ships with a range of security features including but not limited to client authentication, client authorization, and data encryption.
 These security features help you to implement your security policies and to protect your valuable data against internal and external threats.
 On the side of processing the data in Kafka, your best option is to use the Streams API in Kafka to build your stream processing applications because it integrates natively with Kafka’s security features.

 We can now walk through this answer in further detail.